p-adrian05/apex-selector/README.md

 # Object Repository
 Provides a generic service class with basic queries for using itself or creating extended specific SObject repository classes using with the SOQLBuilder class.

+Having a separate ObjectRepository class for every SObject in Salesforce provides a maintainable and reusable solution for data access logic, improves scalability, performance and testability of the application.

 ```Apex
 ObjectRepository accountRepository = new ObjectRepository(Account.getSObjectType());